 Produced by: Barrel & Banter

-This take on a Peanut Butter Whiskey is particularly polarizing.
-Lovers of sweet representatives find Barrel & Banter Peanut Butter Whiskey too strong and alcoholic.
-And also, sweetness and the Peanut Butter flavor are far less pronounced.
+This take on a Peanut Butter Whiskey is particularly polarizing as sweetness and Peanut Butter flavor are far less pronounced.
+Consequently, fans of sweet versions find Barrel & Banter Peanut Butter Whiskey too alcoholic.

-The result is a better-balanced Whiskey that may, however, not be agreeable with the folks loving leading brands of peanut-butter-flavored Whiskey.
+The result is a better-balanced Whiskey which is, however, not agreeable with the folks loving leading brands of peanut-butter-flavored Whiskey nor with Whiskey aficionados.

 Produced by: Universal Brands

-Overall, it's an affordable alternative for a sweet version of Peanut Butter Whiskey.
+Overall, it's an affordable option for a sweet version of Peanut Butter Whiskey.
 So if you like Skrewball and are looking for a budget-friendly alternative, give this one a go.

 Produced by: Two Trees distillery

-Just like Ole Smoky, Two Trees produces many different flavored Whiskey.
+Like Ole Smoky, Two Trees produces many different flavored Whiskey.
 They have nine different flavors in total, with Peanut Butter Whiskey being one of them.
-The other versions include a Salted Caramel Whiskey, Carolina Peach, Michigan Cherry, Crisp Apple.
+The other versions include Salted Caramel Whiskey, Carolina Peach, Michigan Cherry, and Crisp Apple.

 Produced by: Total Wine & More